-The website tools launched in February 2014 on the same day that the team’s paper about the IMPaCT model was published in the Journal of the American Medical Association.
+The website tools launched in February 2014 on the same day that the team’s paper about the IMPaCT model was published in JAMA Internal Medicine.

 The Penn Center for Community Health Workers currently employs 40 full-time faculty and staff who provide health system navigation, social support, and advocacy to more than 1,500 high-risk patients annually.

-Since February 2014, more than 400 institutions across the country - including Massachusetts General Hospital and The Pennyslvania Department of Health have accessed and utilized the online toolkit for program implementation tools.
+Since launching the website, more than 400 institutions across the country - including Massachusetts General Hospital and The Pennsylvania Department of Health have accessed and utilized the online toolkit for program implementation tools.

-Most recently, the team was awarded a 3-year, $1.5 million grant from the Patient-Centered Outcomes Research Institute.
+Most recently, the team was awarded a three year, $1.5 million grant from the Patient-Centered Outcomes Research Institute.
 The grant funds a multi-center randomized controlled trial to evaluate the effect of IMPaCT on chronic disease management.